 As a Salesforce #AwesomeAdmin you may be a bit hesitant about the coding side of the Platform.
 Chances are, you already know a ton about writing code and haven’t even realized it!
 Check this session to learn more about Apex Basics in Admin terms and find out how utilizing functionality such as Objects, Fields, Formulas, Flows, Workflow Rules, and Processes is just a small step away from writing Apex!

 #2.
-Set the Roadmap to become Developer
+Set the Roadmap to Become a Developer

 Learn all the below topic to become a good developer:-